Home > Quotes > Sherlock > Series One > The Blind Banker > The Blind Banker

 Amanda: Then I don't understand why—

-Holmes: Scented hand soap in his apartment.
-300 ml of it.
+Sherlock: Scented hand soap in his apartment.
+Three hundred milliliters of it.
 Bottle almost finished.

 Amanda: Sorry—